Muirkirk Mural

 She was known for running a howff (a house used as a pub), for her wit and sarcasm and lived to the age of eighty, not bad for those times, so her lifestyle seems to have worked.

-The red panel below celebrates the 100th anniversary of the birth of Bill Shankly, who was from Glenbuck a few miles to the east.
-That was back in 2013.
+The red panel below left celebrates the 100th anniversary of the birth of Bill Shankly, who was from Glenbuck a few miles to the east.
+That event was back in 2013.

 The quote reads “Ca' them where the heather grows”.